Kerry Carpenter Preview, Player Props: Tigers vs. Yankees

 Kerry Carpenter At The Plate

-- He has hit a home run in 20.7% of his games this season, and 6.2% of his plate appearances.
+- In 20.5% of his games this year, he has hit a home run, and 6.1% of his trips to the plate.

-- Carpenter has driven in a run in 31 games this year (35.6%), including 15 games with more than one RBI (17.2%).
-He has also driven home three or more of his team's runs in six contests.
+- Carpenter has picked up an RBI in 35.2% of his games this season, with more than one RBI in 17.0% of his games.
+He has also driven in three or more runs in six contests.

-- He has scored in 34 games this season (39.1%), including multiple runs in eight games.
+- In 38.6% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (9.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.